gokul-lb/recon-projection/ReadMe.md

 # Kafka Consumer -> EventSourcing -> Projection

-This tutorial is to demonstrate the consumption messages in optimised way with `KafkaClusterSharding` and processing with `EventSourcedBehavior` and finally build Views with `R2dbcProjection`.
+This tutorial demonstrates how to efficiently consume messages using `KafkaClusterSharding`, process them with `EventSourcedBehavior`, and build views using `R2dbcProjection`.

 More Info:
 https://doc.akka.io/libraries/alpakka-kafka/current/cluster-sharding.html